27 CIs for comparing two independent means

 The data are shown below.

-Since two groups are being compared, distinguishing the two groups is important.
-One way is to use subscripts (Table 28.1).
+Since two groups are being compared, the two groups are distinguished using subscripts (Table 27.1).
 For the reaction-time data, we use the subscript \(P\) for the phone-users group, and \(C\) for the control (non-phone users) group.

-Using this notation, the difference between population means (the parameter) is \(\mu_P - \mu_C\).
-Since the population mean are unknown, this parameter is estimated using the statistic \(\bar{x}_P - \bar{x}_C\).
+Using this notation, the difference between population means (the parameter) is \((\mu_P - \mu_C)\).
+Since the population means are unknown, this parameter is estimated using the statistic \((\bar{x}_P - \bar{x}_C)\).
 The differences could be computed in the opposite direction (\(\bar{x}_C - \bar{x}_P\)).
-However, computing differences as the reaction time for phone users, minus the reaction time for non-phone users (controls) probably makes more sense: the differences then refer to how much greater (i.e., slower) the reaction times are, on average, when students are using phones.
+However, computing differences as the reaction time for phone users, minus the reaction time for non-phone users (controls) probably makes more sense: the differences then refer to the increase in the mean reaction times when students are using phones.

 Be clear about how differences are defined!
 The differences could be computed as:

-• the reaction time for phone users, minus the reaction time for non-phone users; this measures how much faster the reaction times is for non-phone users, on average; or
+• the reaction time for phone users, minus the reaction time for non-phone users; this measures how much faster the reaction times is for non-phone users; or

-• the reaction time for non-phone users, minus the reaction time for phone users; this measures much faster the reaction times is for phone users, on average.
+• the reaction time for non-phone users, minus the reaction time for phone users; this measures how much faster the reaction times is for phone users.

 Either is fine, provided you are consistent, and clear about how the difference are computed.
 The meaning of any conclusions will be the same.